nianluisman/ALU/README.md

+# VHDL Arithmetic logic unit ALU.

-just a simple 4 bit Alu that supports some basic opration like addition and subtraction
+The goal of this project is to make a simple 6 bit Alu that supports some basic opration like ADD, AND, CLR, INC, MOV;